 - Low profile design

 - AirPlay 2

-The Sonos Move is the current king of the hill for wireless speakers, simply because it's the best option for most people.
-It delivers beautiful sound, integrates with a ton of services out of the box, features built-in Alexa support, can be used with an AirPlay 2 system, and it stands up to the weather.
+The Bose SoundLink Color II is the current king of the hill for wireless speakers, simply because it's the best option for most people.
+It delivers rich sound, pairs instantly with iOS and Android, is small enough to tuck in a backpack, and it stands up to the weather.

-Get the Sonos Move and take big sound with you while you're on the move.
+Get the Bose SoundLink Color II and take big sound with you while you're on the move.

 Credits — The team that worked on this guide